 Akayama covered her ears.
 The pulp congealed into teeth which cracked each other in high-pitched cacophony.
-They made a hard sheet sealing the wound, but not before the whole hole filled with white goop.
+The teeth made a hard sheet sealing the wound, but not before the whole hole filled with white goop.

 As the cracking of teeth subsided, a mouth opened in the sand and screamed.
 “Akayama!
 I told you I hate that!”

 “It’s not my fault your immune-system overreacts to minor stimuli.”
 Akayama strode to her Zephyr.
 “Today you reclaim your humanity.
-Do you remember how to make synaptic cable like I taught you?”
+Do you remember how I taught you to make synaptic-cable?”

 “Oh!
 Oh, yes!”
 A red tentacle popped from the sand.
 Its tip split into two, and each of those tips split into two, and so on, until the tentacle ended with a fibrous braid.
 “Like this, right?”

 Akayama pulled the braid to the Zephyr’s torn-open neck.
-“I’m plugging you into the spinal input port.
-This used to connect to the Heart of the Zephyr so pilots could work in tandem.”
+“I’m plugging you into the spinal-input-port.
+In the past, this connected to the Heart of the Zephyr so pilots could work in tandem.”